My Girl's Pussy: Background

 The song was performed by Roy and his ad hoc orchestra at The Bat club on Albermarle Street, where it became the club's "unofficial anthem" in the early 1930s.

 On more recent genre compilations

-"My Girl's Pussy" later appeared on various dirty blues compilation albums, such as The Copulatin' Blues, Volume Two, The Ultimate Dirty Blues collection, Risqué blues (vol.1) or Baby How Can It Be?
+"My Girl's Pussy" later appeared on various dirty blues compilation albums, such as The Copulatin' Blues, Volume Two, The Ultimate Dirty Blues collection, Risqué blues (vol.1) and Baby How Can It Be?
 Songs of Love, Lust and Contempt From the 1920s and 1930s.

+Lyrics

+The lyrics develop constant puns on the sexual connotation of the title word, such as:

 Cover versions

 "My Girl's Pussy" was covered in 1976 by Ian Whitcomb, in 1978 by R. Crumb & His Cheap Suit Serenaders, in 1981 by Bob Kerr and His Whoopee Band, in 2004 by Kitten on the Keys, and in 2007 by Blag Dahlia among others.

 Use in films and series

 "My Girl's Pussy" was on the soundtrack of the 2004 film Head in the Clouds, performed by John Duigan.
-Its cover version by R. Crumb and his Cheap Suit Serenaders was used as the theme song to the Australian Broadcasting Corporations's series Laid in 2011–12.
+Its cover version by R. Crumb and his Cheap Suit Serenaders was used as the theme song to the Australian Broadcasting Corporation's series Laid in 2011–12.
 It was sung by the character of Ben Siegel during his capture/kidnapping in the 5th season of Boardwalk Empire (2015).
+It also features in the first episode of the MGM+ limited series A Spy Among Friends.